What Not to Pack for a Cruise: Avoiding Common Mistakes

 Fall in Europe offers fewer crowds, golden light, and perfect weather.
 Learn why September and October are ideal—and why you should start planning in March.

-Large cruise ship on a blue ocean under a clear sky.
+A large white Royal Caribbean cruise ship sailing on bright blue, sun-dappled water under a clear sky.

 By Kathryn Blau February 28, 2026